 Learning To Row…

 If you’ve never rowed before, we offer instruction for learning enough of the basics that you can enroll in Novice classes.
-Learn To Row instruction is given three weekends a year, and is currently available on a waiting list basis.
-You can get on that coveted list by sending an email to our Membership Coordinator.
+Learn To Row instruction is given three weekends a year, and is currently available on a waiting list basis by clicking on this link.

 As a paid member, you are entitled to the supervised or certified use of any appropriate boat in the club inventory.

 You must be a paid RMRC member to enroll in any of our coached programs: Novice, Intermediate, and Advanced/Competitive.
 Additional fees apply to coaching.
 Never-ever rowers must first enroll in a Learn To Row session.
 Find out how by sending an email.